 Celebrate all things Japan at the Subaru Cherry Blossom Festival.
 The festival centers around the hundreds of cherry blossom trees in Fairmont Park that were a gift from the people of Japan in 1926.

-The highlight of the festival is Sakura Sunday at the Fairmont Park Horticulture Center on April 4, which features activities, entertainment, and contemporary Japanese culture.
+The highlight of the festival is Sakura Sunday at the Fairmont Park Horticulture Center in April, which features activities, entertainment, and contemporary Japanese culture.

 For more information about the festival, including admission costs and off-site activities, visit their website.

-We can’t think of a better way to welcome spring than with a toast (or several) during Philly Wine Cru (formerly Philly Wine Week) from March 30 - April 6, 2020.
+We can’t think of a better way to welcome spring than with a toast (or several) during Philly Wine Cru (formerly Philly Wine Week).

 With more than 50 venues participating across the city, there are plenty of opportunities for experts and novices - think wine pairing dinners, tastings, and even wine trivia.